Mumbai Central–Valsad Fast Passenger

 This train along with Flying Ranee were the only trains which used Non-AC Double deckers rake, until they had to be discontinued after they completed their codal life.

 Average speed and frequency

 The 59023/Mumbai Central–Valsad Fast Passenger runs with an average speed of 41 km/h and covers 195 km in 4h 45m.
 The 59024/Valsad–Mumbai Central Fast Passenger runs with an average speed of 44 km/h and completes 195 km in 4h 20m.

 Route and halts

 The important halts of the train are:

 Coach composition

+earlier was run with Double Decker coach in Utkrisht livery.
 The train has standard ICF rakes with a maximum speed of 110 km/h.
 The train consists of 22 coaches: